-Newer, shorter-course antibiotic shows similar effectiveness for treating skin infectionFebruary 12th, 2013 in Diseases, Conditions, Syndromes /
+Newer, shorter-course antibiotic shows similar effectiveness for treating skin infectionFebruary 12, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Treatment with a newer antibiotic, tedizolid phosphate, once daily for 6 days was statistically noninferior (no worse than) in efficacy to the antibiotic linezolid twice daily for 10 days for both early (at day 2 to 3) and sustained (at day 11) clinical responses in patients with acute bacterial skin and skin structure infections, according to a study appearing in the February 13 issue of JAMA.

 "Antimicrobials available for treatment of complicated skin and skin structure infections (SSSIs) are generally efficacious, but antimicrobial resistance and adverse effects limit their use.
 Linezolid, an oxazolidinone [a class of antibiotics], is the only oral drug approved for complicated SSSI caused by methicillin-resistant Staphylococcus aureus (MRSA)," according to background information in the article.
 Sporadic outbreaks of linezolid-resistant strains of MRSA have been reported.
 Acute bacterial skin and skin structure infections (ABSSSIs) can be life-threatening and may require surgery and hospitalization.
 "Increasingly, ABSSSIs are associated with drug-resistant pathogens, and many antimicrobial agents have adverse effects restricting their use.
 Tedizolid phosphate is a novel oxazolidinone in development for the treatment of ABSSSIs."